 Can I see my letter of recommendation?

-Letters of recommendation are submitted confidentially, and you do not get to see them.
+Letters of recommendation are submitted confidentially, and you do not have access to them.
 Don’t ask letter writers what they have written, as they are under no obligation to show you.
 You should have absolute confidence that the person you ask knows you well and will speak highly of you.

 How should I thank letter writers?

 Don’t forget about your letter writers as soon as your application is submitted.
-Send a thank you email once they submit their letter and consider sending them a handwritten card by physical mail when you are accepted to medical school.
+Send a thank-you email once they submit their letter, and consider sending them a handwritten card by mail when you are accepted to medical school.

-You may be asked to write your own letter by people who don’t typically write medical school letters of recommendation, such as those who are not part of the medical school world.
+You may be asked to write your own letter of recommendation by people who don’t typically write medical school letters of recommendation, such as those who are not part of the medical school world.